For this recipe I made up a fresh batch of

 Instructions:

-Wash the lentils well and soak in a pot for 1/2 - 1 hour in 1 1/2 cups of water.
-Add the turmeric, bring to a boil and cover and gently simmer until the lentils are tender and start to break apart, roughly 20 - 30 minutes.
+• Wash the lentils well and soak in a pot for 1/2 to 1 hour in 1 1/2 cups of water.
+Add the turmeric, bring to a boil and cover and gently simmer until the lentils are tender and start to break apart, roughly 20 to 30 minutes.
 Stir occasionally and set aside when done.

-In a heavy bottomed pot, heat the ghee or oil over medium heat.
+• In a heavy-bottomed pot, heat the ghee or oil over medium heat.
 When hot, toss in the mustard seeds until they turn grey and begin to splutter and pop.
 Reduce the heat slightly, add the fenugreek seeds, stir until they brown a few shades and then stir and fry the ginger for a minute of so.
-Stir in the asafoetida and curry leaves and then toss in the tamarind, hot chilies, sugar, goda masala, chili powder, cayenne, lentils and salt along with 2/3 - 1 cup of water.
-Cover and simmer for 5 - 10 minutes, stirring often, until your reach your desired consistency.
+Stir in the asafetida and curry leaves and then toss in the tamarind, hot chilies, sugar, goda masala or garam masala, chili powder, cayenne, lentils and salt along with 2/3 to 1 cup of water.
+Cover and simmer for 5 to10 minutes, stirring often, until your reach your desired consistency.
 Garnish with coconut and fresh parsley or coriander.

 More lentil dishes you are sure to enjoy from Lisa's Vegetarian Kitchen: